Always something to do for the holidays or rainy day?

 As you can see, ball games are fundamental to the healthy development of any child, especially toddlers.

-Children love to play with a ball, and it often requires very little.
-As a parent, make sure that you always challenge your child by slowly making the ball games more difficult.
+Kids love to play with a ball, and it often takes very little.
+As a parent, make sure that you always challenge your child by slowly making the ball games a bit more difficult.

 Encourage your child by saying that they are doing very well and that you can see that they are getting better and better.
 Positive feedback is essential!